John W. Heavey

 John W. Heavey (February 19, 1867 – November 18, 1941) was a United States Army brigadier general who served as Chief of the National Guard Bureau.

 Early life

-John William Heavey was born in Vandalia, Illinois on February 19, 1867 and graduated from Vandalia High School in 1884.
-He graduated from the United States Military Academy in 1891, receiving his commission as a Second Lieutenant of Infantry.
+John William Heavey was born in Vandalia, Illinois on February 19, 1867, and graduated from Vandalia High School in 1884.
+He graduated 33rd in a class of 65 from the United States Military Academy at West Point, New York, in June 1891, receiving his commission as a Second Lieutenant of Infantry.
 Heavey served with the 5th Infantry Regiment in several southern states and New York between 1891 and 1898.

 A member of one of West Point's earliest football teams, Heavey was the right guard on Army's offensive line during the first Army-Navy Game in 1890.

 Spanish–American War

 In 1898 Heavey joined the 11th Infantry for the Spanish–American War, serving in Puerto Rico, including battles at Hormigueros and Las Marias and assignment as commander of the post at Mayaguez.
 He remained on duty in Puerto Rico until 1902, when he was assigned to the Philippines, including a posting to Camp Jossman and action against the Moros on Mindanao and Jolo.